Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 herbs for constipation: Psyllium

 PSYLLIUM: This herb is an excellent addition to the list of home remedies for constipation that could provide immediate relief.
 It increases the volume of feces and makes them softer, which allows it to pass easily through the digestive tract, demanding less peristaltic effort from the colon.
-All of these facts result in a mild laxative effect, with no cramps or irritation, without creating an addiction or producing potassium or mineral salts loss, that is to say, without undesirable side effects.
+These facts result in a mild laxative effect, with no cramps or irritation, without creating an addiction or producing potassium or mineral salt loss, that is to say, without undesirable side effects.
 You can continue to use psyllium for months or years because of the mucilage that it contains.
 It is very beneficial in treating chronic constipation and its consequences, such as hemorrhoids or colon diverticulosis.
 It also prevents those conditions.

 herbs for constipation